Top 5 Best Peterbilt Sleeper Trucks

 An integrated high-loft sleeper truck, the Peterbilt 579 combines aerodynamics with a lightweight design.
 An innovative HVAC system regulates the airflow of the lower and upper bunk which comes in either a 44″, 72″, or 80″ detachable sleeper.
 Its SmartNav system has a dual-function display.
 The truck’s sun visors work as an aerodynamic airfoil to keep the interior cool and comfortable.
 Plus, a fold-down ladder gives easy access when going in or out of the truck.

 Already thinking about which truck suits your budget and business?
-Browse for the cheapest Peterbilt sleeper cab deals in America at UsedVending.com.
+Browse for a wide range of Peterbilt sleeper cab deals in America at UsedVending.com.
 We also feature a wide selection of sleepers, day cabs, and other types of semi truck.
 You can also contact our team on (601) 749-8424 for immediate assistance.